August85/NailIt-Android-App/Readme.txt

-This is the android app for Nail It.
+This is the android app for Nail It.Will work in tandom with chrome extension and web-interface of NailIt.